shaisachs/the-check/README.md

 She blinked, once, a short laugh escaping her, like a note struck by accident.

-// todo: fix the "or resigned.."
 Nobody seemed confused by any of it.
 Mildly entertained, perhaps.
-Or accustomed, the way one becomes accustomed to the hiccups of the everyday: the one stoplight that never times right, the one neighbor who leaves zucchini on everyone’s porch.
+Or accustomed, the way one becomes accustomed to a stoplight that never times right.

 The suggestions were strange — too specific to be meaningless, too gentle to be intrusive.
 They hovered between the absurd and the oddly insightful, like the diner somehow knew more about its patrons than they knew about themselves.